flyteorg/flyte/cookbook/core/scheduled_workflows/README.rst

 Scheduling Workflows
 --------------------

-This module explains on how to create and launch scheduled workflows.
+This module explains how to create and launch scheduled workflows.
-Flyte supports both cron based and fixed rate schedules.
+Flyte supports both cron-based and fixed rate schedules.